top of page

 A Foreign Grantor Trust:

-• Has documented no-filing requirements from the IRS (often via private ruling or correspondence), and
+• Has documented no-filing requirements from the IRS (often via private ruling or correspondence)

 • Claims religious/humanitarian exception under IRC 508(c)(1)(a)